cuckoosandbox/cuckoo/docs/book/src/usage/submit.rst

                      path

     positional arguments:
-      path                 Path to the file or oflder to analyze
+      path                 Path to the file or folder to analyze

     optional arguments:
       -h, --help           show this help message and exit